-EP-61BXC-A Form-Factor
+EP-6ZXM Form-Factor

-The EP-61BXC-A is designed with MicroATX form factor - the new industry standard of chassis.
-The MicroATX form factor is essentially a Baby-AT baseboard rotated 90 degrees within the chassis enclosure and a new mounting configuration for the power supply.
+The EP-6ZXM is designed with MicroATX form factor - the new industry standard of chassis.
+The MicroATX form factor is essentially a Baby-AT base-board rotated 90 degrees within the chassis enclosure and a new mounting configuration for the power supply.
 With these changes the processor is relocated away from the expansion slots, allowing them all to hold full length add-in cards.
 MicroATX defines a double height aperture to the rear of the chassis which can be used to host a wide range of onboard I/O. Only the size and position of this aperture is defined, allowing PC manufacturers to add new I/O features (e.g.; TV input, TV output, joystick, modem, LAN, etc.) to systems.
 This will help systems integrators differentiate their products in the marketplace, and better meet your needs.

 - Smaller size promotes a smaller system size. - I/O shield does not need to be retooled in an ATX 2.01 or later.
-Mainboard could be used in an ATX 2.01-compliant. - A smaller power supply cam be used.
+The mainboard should be used in an ATX 2.01 (or later) compliant case. - A smaller power supply can be used.
 High integration on mainboard reduces the system costs.